 Gerry Fleuriet of Harlingen CISD joined the Fund Board in September 2004 and is a former TASB Director.
-She is a 13-year member of her local board and Leadership TASB graduate, and has served as board president, vice-president, and secretary.
-A longtime volunteer in Harlingen schools, Gerry helped create and continues to serve the Harlingen Area Education Foundation, a business and community initiative assisting local students.
+She is a longtime member of her local board and Leadership TASB graduate, and has served as board president, vice-president, and secretary.
+Gerry helped create the Harlingen Area Education Foundation, a business and community initiative assisting local students.
 She helped originate Harlingen High School (HHS) Graduation Celebration and College and Career Resource Rooms, award winning programs for local high school students.
 In addition, Texas PTA twice awarded her Honorary Lifetime Membership for her service, including PTA presidencies on each elementary and secondary campus attended by her children.

 A former elementary teacher, Gerry served seven years as a community relations banking officer and she is a founder and vice-president of the international EMS Harlingen Community Emergency Care Foundation.
 She is the first RioFest Honorary Lifetime Director, and recipient of the Texas Festivals’ Association Founders’ Award.
 In other work, she helped form Harlingen Main Street and Leadership Harlingen, and served on a number of community boards and committees, including Harlingen’s Capital Improvement Advisory Board.
 Presently she serves on the University of Texas Brownsville Development Board as vice-president, and co-chairs its Distinguished Lecture Series.